LH-EML-Firmware/PSM-Power_Supply_Module/README.md

 📎 **Tip**: You can read all values with a single Modbus read of **11 input registers starting at Input Register 3**.

 - Alternatively you may trigger asynchronous measurements using modbus coils:
-	 Coil 0            | Sense all measurements (panel, battery, consumption) Coil 1            | Sense only from the solar panel (voltage & current) Coil 2            | Sense only from the battery (voltage & current) Coil 3            | Sense only from the consumption/load (voltage & current) These measurements will be stored in the newest value slot in the buffer (hist[0])
+    -Coil 0            | Sense all measurements (panel, battery, consumption) -Coil 1            | Sense only from the solar panel (voltage & current) -Coil 2            | Sense only from the battery (voltage & current) -Coil 3            | Sense only from the consumption/load (voltage & current) -These measurements will be stored in the newest value slot in the buffer (hist[0])

 ---